lianetoolkit/liane-toolkit/README.md

 Create a file at `.deploy/local/` and name it `settings.json`.
 You can find an example at `.deploy/settings.example.json`

-Add your Facebook API settings.
+Add your Facebook API and change any other necessary settings.

+Make sure your **Redis** server is running.

 Then you can run your project.